Brain damaged Archie Battersbee dies after life support switched off

 ‘He fought right until the very end and I am so proud to be his mum,’ Hollie Dance tells reporters outside hospital

-Archie Battersbee has died after his life support was switched off.
+A brain damaged 12 year-old boy has died in hospital after his life support was switched off, following weeks of legal battles by his loved ones.

-The 12-year-old was taken off all medication at 10am on Saturday and he died at 12.15pm, his mother announced outside the Royal London Hospital.
+Archie Battersbee was taken off all medication at 10am on Saturday and he died at 12.15pm, his tearful mother announced outside Royal London Hospital.

 Hollie Dance said her son “fought right until the very end and I am so proud to be his mum”.